EasedMedal4700/harm-reduction-tracking-system/scripts/ci/WIP_CI.md

 - [ ] CI fails fast
 - [ ] Editors do not matter
 - [ ] One formatter: Dart SDK

+flutter anlayze add this
+impoirt checker
+code voverage checker no regerssion allowed from past